What Does a Real Estate Broker Do?

 It occurs when an agent’s services are limited to representing property owners in negotiations with potential buyers of their property.
 Such an agent does not need a license because they are not selling the property itself.

 Real estate brokers typically receive commissions for transactions that involve real estate.
-IT is not the same as a corporation that receives one flat fee for leasing an office space.
+It is not the same as a corporation that receives one flat fee for leasing an office space.

 Read Also: